Dictionary learning under global sparsity constraint: Experimental results

 Third, the atom-using-frequency figures obtained by our method faithfully reflect the intrinsic structures underlying the images.
-Particularly, from the third rows of Figs. \ref{f6}-\ref{f9}, it can be observed that the atom-using-frequency figures obtained by the proposed method clearly depict the basic edge information underlying the images.
-This is due to the fact that the related patches are of relatively complicated structures, and our method can adaptively assign more atoms to represent these image patches.
-In comparison, such meaningful structures are not so noticeably detected by the atom-using-frequency figures of the other methods in the experiments.
-These results demonstrate the capability of the GDL method in detecting major/meaningful structure information while at the same time eliminating the minor/useless noise information underlying the images at the global scale.
+From the third rows of Figures \ref{f6} and \ref{f9}, it can be observed that the atom-using-frequency figures obtained by our method clearly depict the basic edge information underlying the images.
+This is due to the fact that the patches around the image edges are of relatively complicated structures, and our method thus adaptively assigns more atoms to represent these image patches.
+In comparison, such meaningful structures are not so noticeably detected by the atom-using-frequency figures of the other utilized methods in the experiments.
+These results demonstrate the capability of the GDL method in detecting meaningful structure information underlying the images at the global scale.